commitBlob/aiengineeringlab/manager-tool-guides/gemini-code-assist/developer-knowledge-api-and-mcp-server-guidance.md

 To optimise performance:

-- Craft specific prompts targeting only the information you need
+- craft specific prompts targeting only the information you need
-- Avoid broad requests that force ingestion of large amounts of documentation
+- avoid broad requests that force ingestion of large amounts of documentation
-- Use `search_documents` first to identify relevant pages before fetching full content
+- use `search_documents` first to identify relevant pages before fetching full content

 ## Security and governance